Thomas FitzGerald, 11th Earl of Desmond

 Thomas FitzGerald, 11th Earl of Desmond (1454 - 1534) was the uncle of James FitzGerald, 10th Earl of Desmond.

-Alfred Webb tells us of this earl that:
+Writing in 1878, Alfred Webb states of this earl that:

 "[He] succeeded on his nephew's death in 1529.
 He was known as Thomas the Bald and Thomas the Victorious.
 'Far-famed was he in feats of arms; in nine battles did he win the palm of victory...
 Another subject for congratulation had this Earl — the two Lords of Muskerry fell beneath his sword.'[147a]
 Lodge tells us that 'the King without hesitation established him in the earldom, merely endeavouring with friendly phrases to induce him to send his grandson and heir to his Majesty's court; which, with phrases equally amiable, the Earl showed the impossibility of his doing.'
 Eventually embarrassments attendant on the question of the succession obliged him to make every profession of loyalty to the King.
 He died at Rathkeale in 1534, aged 80, and was buried at Youghal."

-Connections with Spain were particularly strong, and in April 1529 The 11th Earl of Desmond and Don Gonzalez Fernandez, the ambassador of Emperor Charles V signed the Treaty of Dingle, which established the rights and privileges of Irish emigrants and exiles in Habsburg territories.
+Connections with Spain were particularly strong and, in April 1529, Thomas Fitzgerald, the 11th Earl of Desmond and Don Gonzalez Fernandez, the ambassador of Emperor Charles V, signed the Treaty of Dingle.
+This treaty established the rights and privileges of Irish emigrants and exiles in Habsburg territories.
 Dingle was a major site for the import of wine, and also a major embarkation port for pilgrims to travel to the shrine of Saint James at Santiago de Compostela.